fredddt/DEND01A_Data-Modeling_Postgres/README.md

 1. **Run the `create_tables.py` script** -  this will create new tables and drop existing ones.
 2. **Run `etl.py`** -which will iterate over all song- and log-data files and insert them in your sparkifydb using the star schema described above.

-To test if everything has worked and the data has been inserted into the database the Jupyter-Notebook `test.ipynb`c can be used.
+To test if everything has worked and the data has been inserted into the database the Jupyter-Notebook `test.ipynb` can be used.